When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 mom and daughter hugging

-One study showed steadier and calmer heart rates in infants over four months old when they received hugs from parents (3).
+Physical affection does wonders for the cardiovascular system.
+One study showed that infants over four months old had calmer, steadier heart rates when they received hugs from their parents (4).

 father and baby hugging

-It’s not fully understood how, but it has been shown that children who receive plenty of physical touch and affection, including hugs, have healthier patterns of growth than those who are touch-deprived.
+It sounds like magic, but affection actually fuels growth.
+Children who receive plenty of physical touch have healthier growth patterns than those who are touch-deprived.

 mom hugging crying girl